AnonymousUserGithub/DepressionDetection/README.md

 # CLEF Dataset

 This collection can only be used for research purposes using the following [user agreement](https://tec.citius.usc.es/ir/code/eRisk2018_agreement.odt) and sending it to david.losada@usc.es .
-Visit [eRISK webpage](https://tec.citius.usc.es/ir/code/eRisk2022.html) for more details.
+Visit [eRisk webpage](https://tec.citius.usc.es/ir/code/eRisk2022.html) for more details.